buunguyen/promise/README.md

 promise
 =======
-Minimal promise implementation (<50 LOC pre-min) for Node and browsers.
-Supports most of A+ spec, except 2.3.3 (i.e. no integration with other promise libraries).
+Minimal promise implementation (~60 LOC pre-min) for Node and browsers.
+Supports most of A+ spec, except 2.3.3 (i.e. integration with other promise libraries).
 Usage:
 ```javascript
 var p = new Promise();